Aussiemon/Vermintide-JHF-Mods/README.md

 **Mission Stats** command (print # completions per level) has been included in QoL pack.
 An alternate version is included with this pack that prints stats publicly for the entire lobby to see.

+**Remind** command (save reminders to be repeated back to you at the scoreboard screen) has been included in QoL pack.

 ----------------------------------------------------------------
 Full Setup Instructions: